Why You Need to Be Sleeping On A Fiberglass Free Mattress

 Mattresses made in the U.S. must meet certain safety criteria when it comes to flammability.
 In the event of a fire, the fiberglass melts and coats the mattress’s insides, preventing the flame from spreading.

-Naturally, fiberglass isn’t the only material that can stop a mattress from going up in flames.
+However, fiberglass is not the only material that can prevent a mattress from catching fire.
 Chemical retardants were once common but are now banned due to toxicity concerns.
 Verified Source Environmental Protection Agency (EPA) Works to control/prevent natural and manmade disasters.
 View source Fiberglass became a popular choice to replace these chemicals.

 Some chemical retardants that are considered harmful and dangerous include: